TMC demands discussion in Lok Sabha on Chinese aggression along LAC | Law-Order

 ''The PLA is illegally occupying approximately 38,000 square kilometres of Indian territory in Ladakh and Arunachal Pradesh.
 This increasing deployment of Chinese troops closer to the border of the eastern sector is alarming.
 They have also been deploying additional military assets besides showing aggressive intent and increasing patrolling,'' Roy said. ''I urge the government to take urgent steps to preserve the entire of Ladakh, Jammu and Kashmir and Arunachal Pradesh and the message should be conveyed to China and Pakistan,'' he said.
 Roy called for a discussion on the matter in Parliament. ''The government is avoiding a discussion on the Chinese aggression in Lok Sabha, the Raksa Mantri issued a statement and there is no discussion.
 We demand full discussion on Chinese occupation in the House,'' he said.

-Earlier in the day, Congress Lok Sabha MPs, led by party leader Sonia Gandhi, and Trinamool Congress lawmakers on Wednesday walked out of the House, accusing the government of not allowing a discussion on the sensitive India-China border issue.
+Earlier in the day, Congress Lok Sabha MPs, led by party leader Sonia Gandhi, and Trinamool Congress lawmakers walked out of the House, accusing the government of not allowing a discussion on the sensitive India-China border issue.
+Raising the issue during Zero Hour, Congress member Manish Tewari said it is the sixth session of Parliament since 2020 but it is ''unfortunate'' that not even once a discussion was held on Indo-China relationship and ''situations'' on the borders so far.

+''Nobody wants to level accusations on the government.
+Situations are sensitive,'' he said.
+Extensive discussions were held in Lok Sabha on India-China relationships whenever tensions with the neighbouring country increased from 1950 to 1962, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)